slackhq/circuit/circuit-retained/README.md

 The only meaningful implementation in this artifact is for Android, where a backing `ViewModel` is used to hold values.
 If you're not running this on Android, you shouldn't need this artifact.

+**Note**: For the Android artifacts, there are no baseline profiles shipped with circuit-retained.
+This is normal, as it's not usually something on your startup hot path.

 ## Installation

 Simply provide the `LocalRetainedStateRegistry` composition local using `continuityRetainedStateRegistry()`.